Unalo/Mama-Money/README.md

 # Mama-Money
 ## About
-- Printing hierarchy of NOde set
+- Printing hierarchy of Node set
-- Top level nodes are parent Nodes
+- Top level (root) nodes are parent Nodes
 - Parent Nodes can have children and grandchildren

 ## Getting Started
 - Fork & clone this repo locally